Innovative sustainable fabrics improving outdoor gear

 ©Noah Buscher on Unsplash

-Being seen as ‘green’ is the trend for businesses now.
-Actually being green isn’t necessarily important.
-The most obvious example of this have been the world’s largest oil companies who have spent billions of dollars over the past 30 years to make themselves look greener without changing their practices at all.
+For many companies, being perceived as ‘green’ is more important than actually being green.
+The most obvious example of this have been the world’s largest oil companies, which have spent billions of dollars over the past 30 years to make themselves look greener without changing their practices at all.

 You see it everywhere, like polystyrene meat trays in the supermarket coloured brown instead of white or black to look more like cardboard.
 Or the green leaf on the label of a waterproof jacket.

 As marketing spin, greenwashing heavily relies on vague or even misleading statements.
-Brands sometimes make a big deal out of a small number of its sustainable products to reflect the brand as a whole, while the rest of its products aren’t anywhere near as sustainable.
+With outdoor and sports gear, brands sometimes make a big deal out of a small number of its sustainable products to reflect the brand as a whole, while the rest of its products aren’t anywhere near as sustainable.

 Even charging a higher price can be a strategy.
 After all, if you’re paying more, it must be more sustainable, right?